-Integrity Commission apologises to Mayor CrearyTuesday, July 14, 2020
+Integrity Commission apologises to Mayor CrearyMonday, July 13, 2020

-Christie pointed to the corrigendum which admitted he error, stating that the commission, “sincerely regrets its error and wishes to unreservedly apologies to you for any distress embarrassment or inconvenience that it may have caused you”.
+In the commission's apology, it said it “sincerely regrets its error and wishes to unreservedly apologise to you for any distress, embarrassment or inconvenience that it may have caused you.”

 Now you can read the Jamaica Observer ePaper anytime, anywhere.
 The Jamaica Observer ePaper is available to you at home or at work, and is the same edition as the printed copy available at https://bit.ly/epaper-login